skellis46/slipbox/somatics unlimited.md

 All researchers -- well, human beings -- are cherry pickers.
 We seek and notice examples that confirm our beliefs or ideas and don't notice or ignore examples that contradict these beliefs.
 Such confirmation biases are not conscious.
 For example, goal-oriented motivated reasoning is driven by personal emotions.
 That is, the heuristic for judging new information is, more or less: how does this information make me feel?
 Cherry picking -- a form of confirmation bias -- is also known as the fallacy of incomplete evidence, and in science it is an epistemological characteristic of denialism.

 To this end, in this work I tried to mitigate against cherry picking.
 I did this by randomly selecting 20 articles from the full 271 and then worked my way down that list of 20 articles to include as examples in this presentation.
 For example, the list of quote-claims I presented at the beginning were drawn -- one each -- from the first four randomly selected articles.
-This randomised process also indicates just how common the following observations are in the JDSP corpus.
+This randomised process reveals just how common the following observations are in the JDSP corpus.

 I also introduced the randomisation as a result of not completing my analysis in time.
 And later, after a conversation with the dance philosopher Anna Pakes, it became clear that a more rigorous linguistic analysis of the JDSP corpus would be ideal to understand the nature of the language we use in JDSP.
-But that's a different presentation.
+But that's another presentation for another time.

 ## Six observations

-### Ubiquity and abstraction
+### 1. Ubiquity and abstraction

 There is remarkable range of practices presented either directly or indirectly (by virtue of being in JDSP) as somatic.
 Here are just a few: